mmore500/downstream/joss/paper.md

 Hence, downsample curation is wholly determined by "site selection" --- i.e., the placement of each ingested data item.
 This scheme, in essence, represents a generalized ring buffer, and --- as such --- provides compact, efficient processing and storage [@Gunther2014].

-Figure \autoref{fig:schematic} illustrates Downstream's single-operation "site selection" approach.
+ \autoref{fig:schematic} illustrates Downstream's single-operation "site selection" approach.
 At any point, but typically in a postprocessing step, a corresponding "site lookup" procedure can calculate stored items' arrival index, allowing this metadata to be omitted in storage.

 In practice, typical nuts-and-bolts steps for end-user code are thus: (1) initialize a fixed-size buffer with desired capacity ($S$), (2) maintain a count $T$ of elapsed stream depth, and (3) use $T$ and $S$ to call the site selection method of a chosen Downstream algorithm to place each arriving stream item in the buffer (or discard it).